 - Thanking the Earth

 - funerary Communicating the Lanterns, Crossing the Bridges, yankou

 - shengguan suites for earth and temple scriptures

 - yunluo frame of ten pitched gongs, dizi flute

 - reed-matting on the kang brick-bed (Plastic Rules OK)

 - Serving the People [remind me when that was In?]

 - pop music at funerals!!!

 The latter came as a surprise to me.
 As you see in one of the most striking images of my film (from 30.32), whereas in the early 1980s villagers were glad to restore the “old rules”, by the 90s they were much more excited* by the pop bands performing on a truck outside the soul hall.
-But over the last few years even the audience for these acts has dwindled, as people can watch the Real Thing (sic) on their phones.
+Their acts soon became quite innovative.
+But over the last few years even the audience for pop has dwindled, as people can watch the Real Thing (sic) on their phones.

 *In Li Manshan’s words: leqilaile 乐起来了!